Supercolbat/RoBot/README.md

 RoBot is a Roblox framework for making client-sided chatbots.
 Be aware that this is still very much a work in progress.

-# How to use the RoBot Framework
+# How to use RoBot
 Read **[Disclaimer](https://github.com/Supercolbat/RoBot#disclaimer)** before proceeding.

 If all you care about is using premade RoBot bots, then this is how you do it.
 First, you'll need to create a global variable named `_G.RBCONFIG`.
 This is where you will setup the bot's configuration.